zhuzhengming/IL2206_lab2/code/document/Note.md

    int* pInt;
    pInt = (int*) OSQPend(myQueue, timeout, &err);
    if (err == OS_NO_ERR) {
        int receivedValue = *pInt;
    }
    ```

    #### 3 RTOS Tasks

-   ##### 3.1**Accessing a Shared Resource: I/O**
+   ##### 3.1 **Accessing a Shared Resource: I/O**

    打开TwoTasks.c, 观察现象

    - What is the expected output of this program in the first glance?

-     - 一开始会输出：

-     - ```c
+     ```c
      // print
      Lab 3 - Two Tasks
      Hello from Task1
      Hello from Task2
      // output stack usage
      Task1 (priority 6) - Used: ; Free:
      Task2 (priority 7) - Used: ; Free:
      StatisticTask (priority 12) - Used: ; Free:
      ```

    - The program might not show the desired behavior.
-Explain why this
+Explain why this might happen.

-     might happen.

-     - 因为几个task都是无限循环，并且都带有延迟函数，task1具有最高的优先级，所以可能会出先task2打印更加频繁的情况。
+     - task 2 will be interupted by task 1 because of higher priority, and task 2 will excute from a new start.

    - What will happen if you take away OSTimeDlyHMSM() statements?
 Why?

-     - 去掉延迟，几个任务都会不断的执行，由于task1 有更高的优先级，可能会一直保持在循环中。
+     - task 1 will excute forever because of highest priority in the loop.

    - Semaphores can help you to get the desired program behavior.
-What

-     are semaphores?
-How can one declare and create a semaphore in
+What are semaphores?
+How can one declare and create a semaphore in MicroC/OS-II?

-     MicroC/OS-II?

-     semaphore适用于控制对共享资源的访问和同步任务的工具。
+     It's used for controling access to a shared resource.

    - How can a semaphore protect a critical section?
 Give a code example!

      - ```C
-       OS_EVENT *resourceSem = OSSemCreate(1); // 二进制信号量
+       OS_EVENT *resourceSem = OSSemCreate(1);

-       // 任务A
+       // task 1
-       OSSemPend(resourceSem, 0, &err); // 等待信号量
+       OSSemPend(resourceSem1, 0, &err); // wait signal
-       // 临界区
+       OSSemPost(resourceSem2); // post signal
-       OSSemPost(resourceSem); // 释放信号量

-       // 任务B
+       // task 2
-       OSSemPend(resourceSem, 0, &err); // 等待信号量
+       OSSemPend(resourceSem2, 0, &err); // wait signal
-       // 临界区
+       OSSemPost(resourceSem1); // wait signal
-       OSSemPost(resourceSem); // 释放信号量
        ```

    - Who is allowed to lock and release semaphores?
 Can a task release a

      semaphore that was locked by another task?

-     - 任何任务都可以改变semaphore的值。
+     - every task can change semaphore.

    - Explain the mechanisms behind the command OSSemPost() and

      OSSemPend()

-     - `OSSemPend()`: 任务使用此函数请求或“pend”一个信号量。如果信号量计数大于零，它会减少计数并立即返回。如果计数为零，任务将被阻塞，直到另一个任务或中断发布信号量，或直到发生可选的超时。
-     - `OSSemPost()`: 用于释放或“post”一个信号量。它增加了信号量计数。如果有任务在等待信号量，其中一个（基于优先级）将准备好运行。

-   画出示意图。
+     - `OSSemPend()`: wait for a signal, if there is a signal, semephore value will minus 1, or block the task, can set the timeout value.
+     - `OSSemPost()`: post a signal for the task which is ready to excute.

    ##### 3.2**Communication by Handshakes**